 Spectre M4 submachine gun appeared in 1983 and has several unusual features.
 The designer set out to develop a weapon that could be used intuitively and automatically so that the user could instantly open fire without considering the safety condition or performing any action other than pulling the trigger.

 The intention was to provide a weapon for anti-terrorist police and others who need to carry a weapon daily but may not be called upon to use it except at rare intervals.
 When that time comes, it has to be ready for use without hesitation.

-The Spectre M4 looks conventional enough, with a pressed steel receiver and barrel jacket, and a butt which fold to lie along the top of the receiver.
+The Spectre M4 looks conventional enough, with a pressed steel receiver, barrel jacket, and a butt that folds to lie along the top of the receiver.
 The magazine fits into a housing ahead of the trigger and is the first unusual feature; it contains four columns of cartridges instead of the usual two.
-This means that the 30-round magazine is no longer than a conventional 20-round, and the 50-round no longer than a normal 30-round.
+This means that the 30-round magazine is no longer than a conventional 20-round, and the 50-round is no longer than a normal 30-round.